-Otter has been recorded in the vicinity of the proposed works (Trituris, 2022) and there are multiple records of otter using the Liffey Estuary Lower for breeding and foraging (NBDC, 2024).
-Evidence of otter was recorded as close as the St Patricks Rowing Club pontoon, which is within the proposed works boundary (Trituris, 2022).
-An otter holt has also been recorded approx. 200 m southwest of the proposed works near Camden Lock (Triturus, 2022).
+Otter has been recorded in the vicinity of the Works (Trituris, 2022) and there are multiple records of otter using the Liffey Estuary Lower for breeding and foraging (NBDC, 2023).
+Evidence of otter was recorded as close as the St Patricks Rowing Club pontoon, which is within the Works boundary (Trituris, 2022).
+An otter holt has also been recorded approx. 200 m southwest of the Works near Camden Lock (Triturus, 2022).
 Otter territories are typically between 2 - 32 km in length but can be up to 80 km (Kruuk, 1995).
-Otter are likely to be in the River Liffey during the proposed works.
-The proposed works provide the potential for displacement, noise and visual disturbance impacts to Otter as well as potential water quality impacts from sediment mobilisation and pollutant discharge.
+Otter are likely to be in the River Liffey during the Works.
+The Works provide the potential for displacement, noise and visual disturbance impacts to Otter as well as potential water quality impacts from sediment mobilisation and pollutant discharge.

-The location of the proposed works is within Dublin Port which is a very busy and active port with constant movement of boat traffic in and out of the area.
+The location of the Works is within Dublin Port which is a very busy and active port with constant movement of boat traffic in and out of the area.
 Any otters in the area are already habituated to high levels of disturbance due to the nature and location of the port in the centre of a capital city.
 The tidal nature of the Liffey means there is already elevated levels of suspended solids.
-Any potential mobilisation of sediment or potential spillage of pollutant as a result of the proposed works would be immeasurable.
-The location of the known otter holt is located at least 200 m from the proposed works.
+Any potential mobilisation of sediment or potential spillage of pollutant as a result of the Works would be immeasurable.
+The location of the known otter holt is located at least 200 m from the Works.
 There is a recommended minimum distance of 150 m between any works and sensitive otter holts to avoid impacts to otter (NRA, 2008).

-Given the nature, timing and location of the proposed works, as well as the existing ambient visual and noise disturbance levels and sediment mobilisation already occurring in the area, there will be no significant impacts to otter as a result of the proposed works.
-Therefore, as a result of this conclusion, there will be no offence to otter under Section 51 of the Habitats Regulations as a result of the proposed works.
+Given the nature, timing and location of the Works, as well as the existing ambient visual and noise disturbance levels and sediment mobilisation already occurring in the area, there will be no significant impacts to otter as a result of the Works.
+Therefore, as a result of this conclusion, there will be no offence to otter under Section 51 of the Habitats Regulations as a result of the Works.